 This Courtyard outpost benefits from proximity to Nationals Park as well as Capitol Hill (a ten-minute walk).
 The formerly quiet neighborhood is transitioning with a fleet of new businesses, bars, and restaurants.

 Not for nothing did the Obamas check into the Hay-Adams before moving into 1600 Pennsylvania Avenue.
 Old-school grandeur, luxurious decor, impeccable service, and stunning views of the White House make this a Washington fixture.

 800 16th St., NW; 202-638-6600.

 This Beaux Arts gem on 16th Street reopened in 2009 following extensive renovations.
 Inside the lobby, checkered floors lead to rooms with opulent but tasteful furnishings.

-The St. Regis’s imposing palazzo-style building was inaugurated by Calvin Coolidge in 1926.
-Lavish rooms and high-tech fittings allow for a comfortable stay, as does a butler assigned to each floor.
+The St. Regis’s imposing, palazzo-style building was inaugurated by Calvin Coolidge in 1926.
+Lavish rooms and high-tech fittings, and butler service allow for a comfortable stay.

 W Washington DC

 While most of Washington’s luxury hotels are all about overstated elegance, the W is an ultra-trendy exception.
 In the main lobby, red patent leather chairs sit opposite zebra-print ottomans, while a deejay plays house music in the background.

 515 15th St., NW; 202-661-2400.